bullhornfixie/ski-jump-game/readme.md

 **Solution** <br>
 I was purely referencing an `OBJ` on the `OBJLoader` but I found there was also an `MTL` file in download folder.
 What does `MTL` mean? well, it means `material`.
 Ok!
 So maybe I  need to load the OBJ and MTL file together? and if this theory is correct how do I do it?

-I found the solution and I now have snow covere trees! :evergreen_tree:
+I found the solution and I now have snow covered trees! :evergreen_tree:

 ```